Heckling (flax): In popular culture

+As a farmer, Robert Burns grew flax, and during 1781 he took work as a flax-dresser in a heckling shop, to try his alternative career.
+It was dusty monotonous work, with a sickening smell from the flax, and damaged his health so he left this employment at the end of the year.
+He had widened his ideas at a bookshop in the town, and was encouraged by others to work towards publishing his poetry.

 Prior to the industry becoming mechanised and moving to East Ulster, hackling was a rural based cottage industry with Cootehill in Ireland as Ulster's largest market.
 The Hackler from Grouse Hall is an Irish song written in the late 1880s by a local man, Peter Smith, from Stravicnabo, Lavey, Cavan, Ireland.
 It has been sung by Christy Moore, Planxty and Damien Dempsey.
 In the 1990s a product known as The Hackler, an Irish poitin, was developed by Cooley Distillery.
 So popular was this song that the promotional literature originally referred incorrectly to a hackler as a maker of Poitín.
 This error was subsequently corrected.